 - provide information, advice and support to children and young people up to the age of 25 with SEND

-- provide information, advice and support to the parents of children and young people up to the age of 25 with SEND
+- provide information, advice and support to the parents/carers of children and young people up to the age of 25 with SEND

-- provide impartial advice about matters relating to special educational needs or disabilities, including matters relating to health and social care
+- provide impartial advice about matters relating to SEND, including issues relating to health and social care

-- offer support to parents and children and young people with SEND in participating in decisions made about the child/young person’s education, health and social care.
+- offer support to parents/carers and children and young people with SEND in participating in decisions made about the child/young person’s education, health and social care.

 What we do